CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 A class is a collection of properties.
 Each class requires a unique UTF-8 string as a class ID.
 This allows the classes to be referenced elsewhere in the JSON.
 Within the class, one or more properties is defined.
 Each property must have an ID that is unique within the class.
 Like the class IDs, this is a UTF-8 string.
 Each property has a type associated with it.
 Some types have extra options; the sections below discuss such cases.

-Also note that both classes and properties can be annotated with display names and descriptions, as in the following example:
+Both classes and properties can be annotated with display names and descriptions, as in the following example:

 ```json
 {